MLGB3/buildout.mlgb/WHEREIS.md

 ### mlgbctl start | restart | stop | startnoindex

-start, restart and stop will control solr, apache and (in the case of start) run the reindex scripts.
+Start, restart and stop will control solr, apache and (in the case of start) run the reindex scripts.

 startnoindex will start solr and apache.